citp/privacy-policy-historical/s/sc/scr/screencast.com.md

 Please be aware that we are prohibited from conditioning a child's participation in any activity on that child disclosing more personal information than is reasonably necessary to participate in that activity.
 You are under no obligation to provide, and can decline to provide, any requested information at any time.
 However, if you decline to provide personal information that is reasonably necessary to participate in certain activities, you may not be able to participate in those activities on certain Sites and/or Services.

-### Passive Data Collection
+## Passive Data Collection

 We may receive passively-collected information through a variety of methods including but not limited to:

-#### Cookies
+### Cookies

 We may use a variety of methods, including "cookies" to collect information.

-#### What is a cookie?
+### What is a cookie?

 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognizes that cookie.
 Cookies are useful because they allow a website to recognize a user’s device.
-You can find more information about cookies at: [www.allaboutcookies.org](https://web.archive.org/web/20161230112211id_/http%3A//www.screencast.com/www.allaboutcookies.org).
+You can find more information about cookies at: [http://www.allaboutcookies.org](http://www.allaboutcookies.org/).

 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
 They can also help to ensure that advertisements you see online are more relevant to you and your interests.

 The cookies used on our Sites and/or Services have been categorized based on the categories found in the ICC UK Cookie guide.
 A list of all the cookies used on our Sites and/or Services by category is set out below.

-#### Performance Cookies
+### Performance Cookies

-TechSmith collects cookies on our Sites and/or Services to capture information about page visits (e.g. "performance cookies.")
+TechSmith collects cookies on our Sites and/or Services to capture information about page visits (e.g. “performance cookies.”)
 This information is anonymous and TechSmith uses this information only internally - to deliver the most effective content to our visitors.
 Information from the cookie is used to gauge page popularity, analyze traffic patterns on our Sites and/or Services and guide development of other improvements to our Sites and/or Services.

-#### Targeting, Performance, and Functionality Cookies
+### Targeting, Performance, and Functionality Cookies

-In our email programs, TechSmith employs some tracking methods (e.g. "targeting, performance, and functionality cookies").
-We track "opens" via a tracking pixel in the email- meaning we track who opens our e-mail messages and when you open our e-mail messages; and we track "clicks" via encoded URLs-meaning we track whether you click on the links contained in our e-mail messages.
+In our email programs, TechSmith employs some tracking methods (e.g. “targeting, performance, and functionality cookies”).
+We track “opens” via a tracking pixel in the email- meaning we track who opens our e-mail messages and when you open our e-mail messages; and we track “clicks” via encoded URLs-meaning we track whether you click on the links contained in our e-mail messages.
 This information is used internally only to help us deliver relevant messaging, and is not shared with any third parties.

-#### Functionality and Necessary Cookies
+### Functionality and Necessary Cookies

-TechSmith does not require that you accept cookies and/or you may withdraw your consent to our use of cookies at any time by adjusting your browser's privacy settings, however, some functionality on our Sites (e.g. "functionality cookies"), our product or service check-out process, and Services may be disabled if you decline to accept cookies ( e.g. "necessary cookies").
+TechSmith does not require that you accept cookies and/or you may withdraw your consent to our use of cookies at any time by adjusting your browser's privacy settings, however, some functionality on our Sites (e.g. “functionality cookies”), our product or service check-out process, and Services may be disabled if you decline to accept cookies ( e.g. “necessary cookies”).

-#### Opting Out of Cookies
+### Opting Out of Cookies

 By using the Sites and Services, you consent to the placement of the cookies referenced above.
 You can, however, set your browser to notify you when you receive a cookie, giving you the chance to decide whether or not to accept it.
 You may also change your cookie settings through preference options in our Sites and/or Services, where applicable.
 We will indicate that upon selecting your preferences, that we will use a cookie to remember your preferences.

 TechSmith never gives away information about our users.
 If you choose to provide Personal Information about yourself, TechSmith will use this information only to communicate directly with you.
 TechSmith will not sell, rent or otherwise disclose that information to third parties unless such disclosure is necessary for the purposes set forth in this Policy, by law or a policy or notice contained or associated with a specific Site(s) and/or Service(s).

-#### Location-Based Services
+### Location-Based Services

 We may collect, use, and share (with TechSmith partners, service providers and licensees) precise location data, including the real-time location of your mobile or fixed location device.

-#### Analytics Tools
+### Analytics Tools

 We use analytics tools and other third party technologies, such as Google Analytics and DoubleClick Cookies, to collect non-personal information in the form of various usage and user metrics when you use our online Sites and/or Services.
 These tools and technologies collect and analyze certain types of information, including cookies, IP addresses, device and software identifiers, referring and exit URLs, onsite behavior and usage information, feature use metrics and statistics, usage and purchase history, MAC Address, mobile unique device ID, and other similar information.

 The third party analytics companies who collect information on our Sites and/or Services and other online products and/or services may combine the information collected with other information they have independently collected from other websites and/or other online or mobile products and services relating to your activities across their network of websites as well as online and/or mobile products and services.
 Many of these companies collect and use information under their own privacy policies.

 In addition to our use of technologies as described herein, we may permit certain third party companies to help us tailor advertising that we think may be of interest to you based on your use of TechSmith Sites and/or Services and to otherwise collect and use data about your use of TechSmith Sites and/or Services.
 For more information about this practice, please see the "Third Party Advertising Technologies" section below.

 You may opt out of the DoubleClick cookie by visiting the [Google advertising opt-out page](http://www.google.com/policies/technologies/ads) or you may opt out of Google Analytics by visiting the [Google Analytics opt-out page](http://tools.google.com/dlpage/gaoptout).

 Google has additional information available about their [Remarketing Privacy Guidelines](http://adwords.google.com/support/aw/bin/answer.py?hl=en&answer=100746), and Restrictions.

-You may view a list of other third party service providers who collect information, and/or opt-out of such collection of information about you, by visiting [www.networkadvertising.org/choices/](https://web.archive.org/web/20161230112211id_/http%3A//www.screencast.com/www.networkadvertising.org/choices/) or [www.aboutads.info/choices/](https://web.archive.org/web/20161230112211id_/http%3A//www.screencast.com/www.aboutads.info/choices/).
+You may view a list of other third party service providers who collect information, and/or opt-out of such collection of information about you, by visiting <http://www.networkadvertising.org/choices/> or <http://www.aboutads.info/choices/>.

 ## 2\.
 How We Use Information

 Generally, we use Personal Information to establish and enhance our relationship with our users through four main categories: (1) Communication; (2) Optimization; (3) Advertising; and (4) Sharing Features.
 Below, we provide some specific examples of how we use the Personal Information and other information we collect.

 ### Communication and Responding to Requests

 We use your information, including Personal Information to provide you with customer support, process transactions, respond to users' requests, send newsletters and updates, send special offers and advertisements, seek your opinions and feedback, and connect users to TechSmith Sites and/or Services, and to products and services of our partners and licensees.